Castle and Gardens

 Highclere's Parkland

-There are six 18th century follies framing views from which to admire the landscape.
+There are six remaining 18th century follies framing views from which to admire the landscape.
 For example, Jackdaw’s Castle on the East lawns provides a charming view to the Castle, the Etruscan Temple is a place in which to sit and admire the trees on Siddown Hill, whilst the Temple of Diana looks over the lake.

 The parkland and gardens are framed by a collection of magnificent cedar trees, first imported into this country in the 18th century.